sdiehl28/tutorial-website/content/_index.md

 What distinguishes this website from other ML tutorials:

-* emphasis on model building process *prior* to improving model accuracy
+* emphasis on iteratively improving model accuracy
 * emphasis on avoiding overfitting (or overstating model accuracy on out-of-sample data)

 The ML process described here will: